dave20002/WOG/README.md

     - python main_score.py

-### Score app running and testing with Docker (automation)
+### Score app running and testing with Docker (automation by Jenkins)

 1. Build the Docker image:
     - docker-compose build

 2. Run the Docker container:
     - docker-compose up

+3. The test e2e.py is running by Jenkins agent on local windows computer

 The score server will be available at `http://localhost:8777`.
+Note: the container is terminated at the end of the test.

 ## Project Files